allegro/bigflow/docs/technologies.md

 However, **you are not limited** to these technologies.
 The only limitation is the Python language.
 What is more, you can mix all technologies in a single workflow.

-The provided utils allow you to build workflows easier and solve problems that must have been solved anyway.
+The provided utils allow you to build workflows easier and solve problems that must have been solved anyway, for example:

+* Configuring a Beam pipeline.
+* Configuring, staging, submitting a Spark job.
+* Creating a BigQuery table.
+* Performing read/write operation on a BigQuery table.

 The BigFlow [project starter](./scaffold.md) provides an example for each technology.
 Before you dive into the next chapters, [create an example project](./scaffold.md#start-project) using the starter.